Eight craft breweries from the High Country Brewery Trail will be coming together in one place for a celebration of beer, music and good times

 What gives beer its distinct taste?
 The answer is hops, the hebacious perennial that has been used in the brewing of beer since the ninth century.
 And the brewers of the High Country think that's worth celebrating.

 The eight craft breweries that make up the High Country Brewery Trail in northern Victoria get together once a year to celebrate local produce, music, and of course, beer.
-High Country Hops is held at a different brewery every year, and the festival features food stalls, performances, children's entertainment, musical acts and lots and lots of beer, including limited releases and specialty brews made just for the occasion.
+The festival features food stalls, performances, children's entertainment, musical acts and lots and lots of beer, including limited releases and specialty brews made just for the occasion.
+Entry to the festival is free, and $25 gets you ten 100ml tastes from the ten brewers involved.

 The festival celebrates the completion of the hops harvest, and the beers on offer will use local produce as much as possible.
 Many beers use hops to imbue beer's signature bitterness, but the High Country breweries want to make the most of its flavour and aroma.